IvanArkhipov1999/Web-interface-Baikal/README.md

    ```
 3. Run the server
    ```
-   cd <PROJECT_DIR>/interface
    node server.js
    ```
-4. Access `localhost:3000/index.html` in your web browser to test the server.
+4. Access `localhost:3000` in your web browser to test the server.